csabapalfi/pagespeed-insights-scripts/README.md

 * Keep in mind that even with reduced variability some inherent inaccuracies remain
 * Use the `pagespeed-score` cli to reduce/identify variability and to investigate inaccuracies

-## `pagespeed-score` cli
+## The `pagespeed-score` module

-`pagespeed-score` is a module contained in this repe.
+`pagespeed-score` is a node module published from this repo.
 It's a command line toolkit to get a speed score and metrics via the Google PageSpeed Insights API or a local Lighthouse run.

 ```
 $ npx pagespeed-score https://www.google.com